 4. They’re soothing themselves

-The Centers for Disease Control and Prevention highlight that at 2 months, babies can usually calm themselves down, and this may be through putting their hands to their mouths.
-Baby mouthing can actually be quite soothing and relaxing for babies.
+The Centers for Disease Control and Prevention highlight that babies can usually calm themselves down at two months, so they are often putting their hands to their mouths.
+Baby mouthing can be quite soothing and relaxing for babies.

 Is it Safe for Babies To Put Everything in Their Mouths?

 Is it normal for babies to put everything in their mouths?
 Yes.
 But is it safe?
 Not always.
 As Mamas, it’s our responsibility to keep their baby mouthing adventures on the safe side.
-With babies, we must be vigilant and watchful of what they put in their mouths.
+We must be vigilant and watchful of what they put in their mouths with babies.
 Here are a few things we should always look out for:

 1. Choking hazards